 - Yellow fever.
 Anyone aged over 1 year must be vaccinated against Yellow fever at least 10 days before travel before entering Uganda.

-- HIV/AIDS The World Health Organization (WHO) recognises that the WHO Africa region has a significant proportion of the world’s new HIV infections – logged at 2/3 in 2018.
+- HIV/AIDS The World Health Organization (WHO) recognizes that the WHO Africa region has a significant proportion of the world’s new HIV infections – logged at 2/3 in 2018.
 However in Uganda those with HIV/AIDS are mostly sex workers, men who have sex with men, those who inject drugs and prisoners.

 - Tap Water.
 In big cities like Kampala the water is treated and at that point is considered safe to drink by WHO standards.
 However, from the treatment plant out contaminated pipes and tanks can affect the quality.
 Only drink water from sealed bottles, carbonated drinks and hot drinks.
 Ask for drinks with no ice as the ice is often made with tap water which may be contaminated.

 - Toilets.
-Most tourist hangouts in Uganda have western style flushing toilets However, avoid sitting on the seat in public toilets (any woman who has ever been to a music festival knows all about hovering) and wash hands thoroughly afterwards.
+Most tourist hangouts in Uganda have western style flushing toilets However, avoid sitting on the seat in public toilets (any woman who has ever been to a music festival knows all about hovering) and wash hands thoroughly afterward.